bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 38°
+- 39°
-- overcast clouds
+- mist
 - 97% humidity
-- 2 mph wind
+- 10 mph wind
-- 0.26 inches of precipitation in the past 24 hours
+- 0.24 inches of precipitation in the past 24 hours

 ## Temperature History